-Each school has a published admission number (PAN) for entry to Year 7.
+Each school has a published admission number (PAN)1 for entry to Year 7.
 The school will admit this number if there are enough applications.
 Where fewer applications than the published admission number are received, places will be offered to all those who have applied.

-The PAN for The Toynbee School for 2021-22 is 210 (this includes 2 pupils with an Education, Health and Care plan admitted to specialist SEN provision).
+The PAN for The Toynbee School for 2023-24 is 210 (including 2 places for children with an Education, Health and Care Plan admitted to the specialist SEN unit)